-This one-of-a-kind indoor adventure park consists of 16,550 square feet of ropes course with integrated Via Ferrata climbing.
-Fun for ages 7 and up, we offer climbing adventures for all skill levels and abilities.
+This one-of-a-kind indoor adventure ropes course.
+Our 16,550 square foot facility includes an indoor ropes course with integrated Via Ferrata climbing, Summit Cafe, Lhotse Lounge, party rooms, a team building center, and meeting space.
+Fun for ages 8 and up, we offer climbing adventures for all skill levels and abilities.
 Our course provides challenging activities that engage participants’ mind and body.
 Guests wear a full-body climbing harness and utilize a smart belay system to ensure safety at all times on the course.

 The essence of a modern via ferrata is a steel cable which runs along the route and is periodically (every 1 to 10 metres (3.3 to 32.8 ft)) fixed to the rock.
 Using a via ferrata kit, climbers can secure themselves to the cable, limiting any fall.
 The cable can also be used as aid to climbing, and additional climbing aids, such as iron rungs (stemples), pegs, carved steps and even ladders and bridges are often provided.
 Thus via ferratas allow otherwise dangerous routes to be undertaken without the risks associated with unprotected scrambling and climbing or the need for climbing equipment such as ropes.
 They offer the relatively inexperienced a means of enjoying dramatic positions and accessing difficult peaks, normally the preserve of the serious mountaineer; although, as there is a need for some equipment, a good head for heights and basic technique, the via ferrata can be seen as a distinct step up from ordinary mountain walking.
 Conversely, the modest equipment requirements, ability to do them solo, and potential to cover a lot of ground, mean that via ferratas can also appeal to more experienced climbers.

 Amy Stuart and Dan Kasabian are passionate about life.
 They believe individuals and families need opportunities to disconnect from the everyday grind and reconnect to self and each other.
 As tenured business professionals, Dan and Amy remain avid outdoor adventure enthusiasts and enjoy sharing this passion with family and friends.
 Their adventures in the outdoors, including successful summits of some of the tallest mountains in the U.S., fuel mind and body for these two successful IT Sales Professionals.
 They have brought their passion to the residents of Loudoun County through an entrepreneurial quest called Summit Ropes.
-Summit Ropes represents their combined 50+ years of experience and a long-lived life passion for the outdoors.
-This is Dan and Amy’s way of sharing this passion; bringing the outside inside, through an exciting ropes course adventure park venue.
+Summit Ropes represents their combined 50+ years of experience and a life passion for the outdoors.
+This is Dan and Amy’s way of sharing this passion; bringing the outdoors inside through an exciting ropes course adventure.

 Incorporate vertical challenges and adventure-based activities to connect an individual’s mind and body, eliciting awareness within oneself to positively impact self-esteem, family interactions and the community.